aws-cloudformation/aws-cloudformation-resource-providers-cloudformation/aws-cloudformation-typedefaultversion/docs/README.md

 #### VersionId

-The ID of an existing version of the resource to set as the default.
+The ID of an existing version of the type to set as the default.

 _Required_: No